Multiple sclerosis is Lyme disease: Anatomy of a cover-up

 2. Big Pharma.

 Multinational pharmaceutical corporations are the only ones doing MS research nowadays, mainly using donations to MS societies.
 Those multinationals decide which researchers get the cash.
 Researchers wanting to test the postulation of bacterial etiology of MS are shunned as if they were crackpots.
 Big Pharma makes billions a year on MS symptom relievers and they trickle millions down to their footsoldiers, the “MS experts”.
 A cure would be a severe financial blow.
 Even more so, because there is strong evidence that many other neurological illnesses are caused by germs as well.
 Because due to the phenomenon of immune privilege there is an inadequate immune response in the brain and spinal cord, making these organs the ideal place for certain slow-dividing spirochetal bacteria to entrench, multiply and cause lesions.
-The entire concept of antibiotic-resistant, hard-to-test-for chronic CNS infections leading to a dearth of neurological syndromes has to be suppressed and what can’t be suppressed will be craftily discredited.
+The entire concept of antibiotic-resistant, hard-to-test-for chronic CNS infections leading to a plethora of neurological syndromes has to be suppressed and what can’t be suppressed will be craftily discredited.
 Better to give every expression of a neurological infection its own name such as “MS”, “Alzheimers”, “Parkinsons,” “ALS” and “Fibromyalgia”.
 And fund armies of ignorant “experts” to obfuscate the issue, whilst boycotting, firing, censoring, smearing and suing those few real experts that refuse to stay in line.
 Big Pharma is in business to make money, and money is made when people are ill, not when they’re healthy.
 Anyone standing in their way is relegated to the sidelines.
 Patents are being bought and shelved so that cures will never see the light of day.

 3. Patient advocacy groups.